Sophiatown and its people

 Heritage and memorial centres

-Xuma’s old house, on the corner of Toby and Ludlow streets, has been restored by the City, and is now the Sophiatown Heritage Centre.
+Dr Xuma’s old house, on the corner of Toby and Ludlow streets, has been restored by the City, and is now the Sophiatown Heritage Centre.
 Its displays showcase the history of the suburb, capturing memories and artefacts of former residents.
-Mbali Zwane is the education officer, and offers informative tours of the museum.
+Mbali Zwane is the education officer at the centre.
+She offers informative tours of the museum.

-Zwane obtained her training from the Trevor Huddleston CR Memorial Centre, in Hermans Street, on the grounds of St Joseph’s School, which is now being converted by the Anglican Church to offices and residences.
+Zwane obtained her training from the Trevor Huddleston CR Memorial Centre, in Hermans Street, on the grounds of St Joseph’s School, now being converted by the Anglican Church to offices and residences.

-The memorial centre is run by Trisha Sibbons, the chief executive, who used to work with Huddleston in England before he died.
+The memorial centre is run by CEO Trisha Sibbons, who used to work with Huddleston in England before he died.
 She brings his caring humanity to her work at the centre.

 “The loss of Sophiatown is still very raw.
 They can recall it like yesterday – it is hard for them to articulate,” she says.
 A reunion will be held next year.
 Sibbons says that some 30 families have moved back into Sophiatown.

-Sibbons is most proud of the three-month information and communications technology course that runs from the memorial centre.
+Sibbons is most proud of the 3-month ICT course that runs from the memorial centre.
 It caters for 18- to 24-year-olds in the area, or from Meadowlands.
 Often they are youngsters who have dropped out of school and have no other prospects.
-Through sponsorship they have their courses largely paid for, only having to pay R1 500 or a third of the cost of the course, which Sibbons says is important for their commitment.
+Through sponsorship they have their courses largely paid for, only having to pay R1 500 or a third of the cost of the course, which Sibbons says is important for their commitment to the course.

 But it is much more than that – it gives them life skills, business skills, customer service skills, budgeting, speech making, heritage knowledge, woodworking and sewing skills, and dance and drama skills.
 Attendance requirements are strictly applied, an important element of the life skills aspect of the course.
 There are Saturday computer classes for domestic workers.

-Sibbons links them with potential employers – within three months 65 percent of them get jobs.
-Some 180 young people do the course every year, and over the past six years just under 5 000 people have completed it.
+Sibbons links them with potential employers - within three months 65 percent of them get jobs.
+Some 180 young people do the course every year.
+Over the past six years just under 5 000 people have done the courses.